Training Programme Director for Neurology: Dr Daniel Lashley (Based at Derriford Hospital)

-This programme aims to provide very high quality Neurology training in a five year programme.
+This programme provides comprehensive high quality Neurology training in a five-year programme.

-The hospitals included on this rotation for Devon and Cornwall are Derriford Hospital ( Plymouth ), Royal Devon and Exeter ( Exeter ) and Royal Cornwall Hospital ( Truro )
+The hospitals included on this rotation are University Hospitals Plymouth (UHP, Derriford, Plymouth), Royal Devon and Exeter Hospital (RD&E, Exeter) and Royal Cornwall Hospital (RCH, Truro).

 Annual Assessment Information

 Trainees undertaking Higher Specialist Training are required to have an annual assessment (ARCP).
 Details of these assessments can be found within the assessment pages.
 By clicking on the your specialty you will find the requirements for your assessment.The checklists are by no means exhaustive and it is advised that you communicate with your Training Programme Director or Educational Supervisor for more detailed requirement information once you have been scheduled for an assessment Please use these checklists as a guide when preparing for your assessment.
 Its is your responsibility to check what is expected of you and prepare accordingly.
 The JRCPTB website is an invaluable source of assessment information.